-An Exposes connector adds an object to the Toolbox page for the diagram view.
-For each element and connector to add to the diagram view's Toolbox page, you drag a 'definition element' onto the diagram and then click on the 'Exposes' icon in the Toolbox 'Profile' page and drag the cursor from the View Specification element to the 'definition element' to create the connector.
+An Exposes connector adds an object to the Toolbox page for the diagram View.
+For each element and connector to add to the diagram View's Toolbox page, you drag a 'definition element' onto the diagram and then click on the 'Exposes' icon in the Toolbox 'Profile' page and drag the cursor from the View Specification element to the 'definition element' to create the connector.

 The type of definition element depends on whether you are exposing a base UML element or a stereotyped element, as shown in the next two rows.

-Exposing UML Element If you are using base UML element or connectors in your custom diagram view, Types then for each element or connector: Drag the 'Metaclass' icon from the Toolbox 'Profile' page onto the diagram and give it the name of the base element or connector type it represents and Add the Exposes connector between the View Specification element and the Metaclass element For example: "metaclass" Component "exposes "view specification" metaclass MyView Port "metaclass" Part "exposes Exposing Profiled Element If you are defining a new stereotyped object in the diagram view, or using Types stereotyped elements already defined in other profiles, then for each element or Drag the 'Stereotype' icon from the Toolbox 'Profile' page onto the diagram, and give the element the name of the stereotyped element or connector it represents If the Stereotype is defined in another profile, expand the 'Advanced' section of the Properties window and select the 'Abstract' checkbox If the Stereotype is being defined here, add to the diagram the base element that the Stereotype extends, and create an Extension connector between the Stereotype and base element Add the Exposes connector between the View Specification element and the Stereotype element
+Exposing UML Element Types

+If you are using base UML element or connectors in your custom diagram View, then for each element or connector:

+- 1. Drag the 'Metaclass' icon from the Toolbox 'Profile' page onto the diagram and give it the name of the base element or connector type it represents and - Add the Exposes connector between the View Specification element and the Metaclass element